noahgibbs/self_conscious_dgd/30_ControlFlow.md

 ## Each/Foreach?

 Nope.
-We'll cover iterating over arrays and hashes later, but it's going to be with a for loop.
+We'll cover iterating over arrays and mappings (hashes) later, but it's going to be with a for loop.

 ## If/Else